20 discounts for veterans

 Work with your cell phone service provider to apply a military discount to your account.
-Verizon, AT&T and Sprint are just a few of the providers that offer them.
-Verizon offers a 15% discount on certain calling plans and discounts on accessories, AT&T offers up to a 25% discount, and Samsung offers 40% off products.
+Verizon, AT&T and T-Mobile are just a few of the providers that offer them.
+Verizon offers a 15% discount on certain calling plans and discounts on accessories, AT&T offers up to a 25% discount and Samsung offers 40% off products.

 Some insurance companies offer military members more reasonably priced premiums.
 For example, Geico offers 15% off your total insurance premium.
 USAA says its members save up to 10% on property and auto insurance.